chesyya/baosky-plugin-api-generator/plugin-docs/references/contribution-points.md

 DateApproved: 11/12/2025

 # Summarize the whole topic in less than 300 characters for SEO purpose
-MetaDescription: To extend Visual Studio Code, your extension (plug-in) declares which of the various Contribution Points it is using in its package.json Extension Manifest file.
+MetaDescription: To extend Baosky, your 插件 (plug-in) declares which of the various Contribution Points it is using in its package.json 插件 Manifest file.
 ---

 # Contribution Points

-**Contribution Points** are a set of JSON declarations that you make in the `contributes` field of the `package.json` [Extension Manifest](/api/references/extension-manifest).
-Your extension registers **Contribution Points** to extend various functionalities within Visual Studio Code.
+**Contribution Points** are a set of JSON declarations that you make in the `contributes` field of the `package.json` [插件 Manifest](/api/references/插件-manifest).
+Your 插件 registers **Contribution Points** to extend various functionalities within Baosky.
 Here is a list of all available **Contribution Points**:

 - [`authentication`](/api/references/contribution-points#contributes.authentication)
 - [`breakpoints`](/api/references/contribution-points#contributes.breakpoints)